-This 5 page paper will include 5 sections.
+This 5-6 page paper will include 5 sections.

-- 1. A brief introduction of the subject - 2.
+- 1. A brief introduction of the subject (protect their privacy & do not use their real name) - 2.
 A brief description of your observation.
 You should explain what you observed, how the individual interacted with the world and how the world reacted to the individual. - 3.
 State the questions you asked along with your subject's responses. - 4.
 Thinking about your own developmental stage, how do the subject's responses compare to your perspectives. - 5.
-Conclusion, which includes how the observation/interview fits or does not fit into a developmental theory.
+Conclusion, which includes how the observation/interview fits or does not fit into 2 developmental theories.